robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

-Setting `robot:continue-on-failure` within a test case will not propagate the continue-on-failure behaviour into user keywords executed from within this test case (same is true for user keywords executed from within a user keyword with the reserved tag set).
+Setting `robot:continue-on-failure` within a test case will not propagate the continue on failure behaviour into user keywords executed from within this test case (same is true for user keywords executed from within a user keyword with the reserved tag set).